 How to identify Throttling in DBC.DBQLOGTBL

 The query log keeps track of all delays caused by either workload or system throttles, helping to identify bottleneck situations and other performance-related issues on your system.
-Two columns are showing us all information we need:
+Two columns show us all information we need:

 WDDelayTime and DelayTime

-WDDelayTime demonstrates the number of seconds a request was a delay in a workload queue.
+WDDelayTime demonstrates the number of seconds a request was a delayed in a workload queue.
 This column is only referring to workload delays.

 - If WDDelayTime equals DelayTime, we are aware that there were no system throttles applied.

-- If WDDelayTime is NULL and DelayTime > 0, we are aware the system delay time (as no workload delays have been used)
+- If WDDelayTime is NULL and DelayTime > 0, we are aware of the system delay time (as no workload delays have been used)